Skip to Content

 If your case goes to trial, the court will examine several factors to decide if the harassing behavior was severe or pervasive enough to be considered a hostile work environment.
 These include:

-Some actions are so severe that they can be considered sexual harassment under the law, even if they only occur once.
-Less extreme but repeated weekly behavior may also qualify as sexual harassment that can be taken to court.
+Some actions are so severe that they may count as sexual harassment even if they occur only once.
+Less extreme conduct, when it is repeated, may also qualify for legal action.

 Proving Your Employer Should Be Held Responsible